 How I Work

 In the first few sessions, I really listen and do my best to understand the challenges you face.
 I regularly check out with my clients whether or not I have ‘got’ them.
-As we ‘unpick’ problems together, it is not uncommon for clients to get a different perspective or find the strength to make changes they want in their lives.
+As we ‘unpick’ problems together, it is not uncommon for clients to get a different perspective or find the strength to make changes they want.
 All the time it is a process of us both exploring together.
 This means that I don't tell you what to do, nor give advice but encourage you to find solutions that you find for yourself.
-Most of the time this is a process involving just talking, but I sometimes offer other creative ways of working such as empty chair work, modelling, sand-tray and artwork to help get an insight into what is going on.
+Most of the time this is a process involving talking.
+I incorporate body work and mindfulness as well as other creative ways of working, such as empty chair work, modelling, sand-tray and artwork to help get an insight into what is going on.
 Not everyone wants this of course, and it is important to be true to yourself in how we work together.
 For trauma related and other problems I can offer Eye Movement Desensitisation and Reprocessing.
 (EMDR) (NICE approved)

 Where I work